zayyanx/PsyAI/Collaborative Writing/Project Tasks.md

 - [ ] Schedule stakeholder review of research outline and development framework

 ### Notes

-- Project Tasks.md was not found in repository initially - this is the inaugural commit
-- Base outline references 3 Epics with detailed user stories for implementation
 - Research targets >80% accuracy in predicting human decisions (hypothesis)
 - Four experimental conditions: AI-alone, human-alone, traditional collaboration, proxy agent framework